-rotect the environment
+rotect the environme

 Tackling global warming is vital for the health of the planet but there are many other important ways in which a clean and healthy environment around us contributes to overall good health.
-Across the country, in rural areas and in towns and cities, thousands of people are working in UNISON to protect the environment for present and future generations.
+Across the country, in rural areas and in towns and cities, thousands of people are working in UNI-SON to protect the environment for present and future generations.

 Public services have a major role to play and all are starting to prioritise green issues with some excellent examples of good practice.
 All 32 councils have pledged to make significant changes through Scotland's Climate Change Declaration.
-Every employer, private and public, large and small, must work to reduce waste, boost energy efficiency and to cut their carbon footprint.
+Every employer, private and public, large and small, must work to reduce waste, boost energy bon footprint.